Component diagram: Diagram elements

 The component diagram extends the information given in a component notation element.
-One way of illustrating the provided and required interfaces by the specified component is in the form of a rectangular compartment attached to the component element.
-Another accepted way of presenting the interfaces is to use the ball-and-socket graphic convention.
+One way of illustrating a component's provided and required interfaces is through a rectangular compartment attached to the component element.
+Another accepted way of presenting the interfaces is the ball-and-socket graphic convention.
 A provided dependency from a component to an interface is illustrated with a solid line to the component using the interface from a "lollipop", or ball, labelled with the name of the interface.
-A required usage dependency from a component to an interface is illustrated by a half-circle, or socket, labelled with the name of the interface, attached by a solid line to the component that requires this interface.
-Inherited interfaces may be shown with a lollipop, preceding the name label with a caret symbol.
-To illustrate dependencies between the two, use a solid line with a plain arrowhead joining the socket to the lollipop.
+A required usage dependency from a component to an interface is illustrated by a half-circle, or "socket", labelled with the name of the interface, attached by a solid line to the component that requires this interface.
+Inherited interfaces may be shown with a lollipop, preceding the name label with a "caret symbol".

+To illustrate dependencies between the two, use a "solid line" with an "open arrowhead" joining the socket to the lollipop.